 Think about it this way….

-A photographer doesn’t just take your wedding photos; they capture irreplaceable precious memories to last a lifetime.
+A photographer doesn’t just take your wedding photos; they capture precious memories to last a lifetime.

-A wellness coach doesn’t just give you information on counting calories; they provide one-on-one support so you can become a healthier, more vibrant version of yourself.
+A wellness coach doesn’t just give you information on counting calories; they provide one-on-one support to help you become a healthier, more vibrant version of yourself.

-A graphic designer doesn’t just provide colour and graphics; they add a whole new level of quality and professionalism to your website and marketing materials that you couldn’t easily reproduce yourself, saving you time, and making you look good.
+A graphic designer doesn’t just provide colour and graphics; they take your website and marketing materials to a place you could never get to on your own, saving you time and making you look amazing.

 What feeling do you want to provide for your ideal clients?